wix-incubator/haste/README.md

-# Kodiak
+# Haste
 Extendable, task runner that cares about your build performance.

 ## What is it
-Kodiak is an automation tool, that helps you create build configurations and share them.
+Haste is an automation tool, that helps you create build configurations and share them.

 ## Summary
 * **Performance:** run tasks in parallel.